leapwallet/cosmos-node-setup/docs/software-setup.md

         -i $DAEMON_HOME/config/config.toml
     sudo systemctl restart $DAEMON_NAME
     ```
-8. Set up the firewall:
+9. Set up the firewall:
     - Firewall:
         - Incoming traffic:
             - In order to get SSH access to your server, allow SSH connections over TCP on port 22 for your IP address.
             - If you require that clients be allowed to make API calls, allow HTTP connections on port 80 from any IP address, and HTTPS connections on port 443 from any IP address.
+            - If you're going to install [PANIC](https://github.com/SimplyVC/panic), then you must allow HTTPS connections on ports 3333 and 8000.
             - Similar to how your node retrieves data from other nodes, it's recommended to allow other nodes to sync with yours by allowing TCP connections on port 26656 from any IP address.
         - Outgoing traffic: All outgoing traffic is fine.